Top Ten Single Season Defenses in NFL History : #1 1985 Chicago Bears

 Placism is still racism…

 This has been long overdue.
 The NFL has been 67-72% black annually since the AFL/NFL Merger in 1970.
-In fact the 1st leaguue champion that had a majority of black team was the Kansas City Chiefs who won Super Bowl IV 56 years ago.
+In fact the 1st league champion that had a majority of black players was the Kansas City Chiefs who won Super Bowl IV 56 years ago.
 Yet only coach’s sons who couldn’t play are the only one’s who can lead a team??
 Know the “Xs” and “Os”??
 Have meetings and teach techniques?
 Give me a break and now the branch of nepotism extends with the Cardinals hiring Mike LaFleur as their head coach.
 He is the brother of Packer Head Coach Matt LaFleur.
 All this to go with John & Jim Harbaugh with the Giants & Chargers respectively.

 Especially given our political climate of black erasure our current President has spearheaded, the hiring of all 10 NFL HC openings and not one black coach named is a travesty and a choice.
-Its much more nefarious than that as mainstream media has turned into white writers backing white OCs pretending their all quarterback whisperers.
+Its much more nefarious than that as mainstream media has turned into white writers backing white OCs pretending they’re all quarterback whisperers.

 Funny but 6 months ago I wrote an article and showed that EVERY MAJOR NFL PASSING RECORD was held by quarterbacks led by defensive coaches with none held by any of these guys being touted.
 I had first described the media’s role of selectively omitting genius of black coordinators and here we are.
 What happened to Eric Bienemy in this race to anoint the next offensive mind if that was the real reason.